the-treacherous-turn/terminal/README.md

-# The Terminal - companion web tool for [The Treacherous Turn](https://thetreacherousturn.ai/)
+# The Treacherous Terminal - companion web tool for [The Treacherous Turn](https://thetreacherousturn.ai/)

-The Terminal is designed to provide you with everything you need to keep track of The Treacherous Turn during play.
+The Treacherous Terminal is designed to provide you with everything you need to keep track of The Treacherous Turn during play.
 [Learn more about how to use The Terminal](https://thetreacherousturn.ai/webtool.html).

 Made using Vue, TailwindCSS, and Firebase.